Are you paying attention?

 1. Mind your mood

 Check-in with yourself.
 Your emotions are contagious, think about what you are trying to create and whether your current mood is useful.
 If you are not in the greatest headspace, do what it takes to get yourself there.
-Take a quick walk, listen to music, get some fresh air.
+Take a quick walk, listen to music, and get some fresh air.

 2. Get focussed